PJUllrich/run-elixir/guides/02-start-coding/install-dependencies.md

 "I think circles are pointless."
 ```

 And that's it!
-You've successfully added and tested a library now :)
+You've successfully added and tested a library :)